COMPUTER SCIENCE 2321

 OFFICE: Halsell 339A

-TEXT MATERIALS: Computer Organization and Design by Patterson and Hennessy, Morgan Kaufmann Publishers, Fourth Edition
+TEXT MATERIALS: Computer Organization and Design by Patterson and Hennessy, Morgan Kaufmann Publishers, Latest Edition

 COURSE: A study of computer organization and design including emphasis on logical design, the role of performance, the structure of instructions, computer arithmetic, processor control and methods of performance enhancement.
 Some attention will also be given to assembly programming.